tanzich/UFOs/README.md

 ![Shape](static/images/Shape.png)

 ### Clearing Filter
-The user can erase the filter they prvously entered and press enter to remove the filter.
+The user can erase the filter they prevously entered and press enter to remove the filter.
 User can also refresh the page in order to remove the filter.

 # Summary

 ## Drawback of the new design
 - Currently the table only holds information about UFO sightings in US.
 Once we have more data from other countries the table will be much larger.
-I would be nice to have a better method for filtering.
+It would be nice to have a better method for filtering then.
 As of now, in order to know what to filter by user has to scroll in the table to know the filter value.
-For example user will have to scroll the table to know OR is anoption to filter by in the state.
+For example user will have to scroll the table to know 'OR' is an option to filter by in the state.

 ## Recommendation for improvement
-- To fix this filter issue, we can add a drop down to each filter input that the user can click to find all option for that given filter.
+- To fix this filter issue, we can add a drop down to each filter input that the user can click to find all options for that given filter.

-- Another recommendation would be to make the table headers static so that where the user scrolls they can always see the table head names.
+- Another recommendation would be to make the table headers static so that, when ever the user scrolls they can always see the table head names.